boydaihungst/xdg-desktop-portal-termfilechooser/README.md

   default_dir=$HOME
   ```

-The `default_dir` is used in case where the app, which triggers download/upload or select file/folder, doesn't suggested location to save/open file/directory or suggested a relative path to its CWD, which we can't access from dbus message.
+The `default_dir` is used in case the app, which triggers download/upload or select file/folder, doesn't suggested location to save/open file/directory or suggested a relative path to its CWD, which we can't access from dbus message.
 For example in firefox it's `$HOME` the first time, after successfully selected/saved file, it will remember the last selected location.
 This location is suggested by the app (e.g. firefox), not by xdg-desktop-portal-termfilechooser itself.
 Normally, it remember the last selected location based on file extension.
+Rare case like Obsidian, always suggest relative path = `.`, so we have to fallback to `default_dir`, because we don't know where the CWD of Obsidian is.

 ### Disable the original file picker portal